dokku/dokku/docs/deployment/schedulers/k3s.md

 - cpu: is specified in number of CPUs a process can access.
 - memory: should be specified with a suffix of `b` (bytes), `Ki` (kilobytes), `Mi` (megabytes), `Gi` (gigabytes).
 Default unit is `Mi` (megabytes).

-If unspecified for any task, the default reservation will be .1 CPU and 128Mi RAM, with no limit set for either CPU or RAM.
+If unspecified for any task, the default reservation will be `.1` CPU and `128Mi` RAM, with no limit set for either CPU or RAM.
 This is to avoid issues with overscheduling pods on a cluster.
 To avoid issues, set more specific values for at least resource reservations.
+If unbounded utilization is desired, set CPU and Memory to `0m` and `0Mi`, respectively.

 > [!NOTE]
 > Cron tasks retrieve resource limits based on the computed cron task ID.